MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/xbox-live/multiplayer/service-configuration/session-templates.md

 ---
 title: Multiplayer session templates
 author: KevinAsgari
-description: Learn about Xbox Live multiplayer session templates. ms.assetid: 178c9863-0fce-4e6a-9147-a928110b53a2 ms.author: kevinasg ms.date: 04/04/2017
+description: A multiplayer session template is a blueprint that is used to create a multiplayer session. ms.assetid: 178c9863-0fce-4e6a-9147-a928110b53a2 ms.author: kevinasg ms.date: 04/04/2017